Continue Reading Below

 The orthodontist industry was estimated to bring in $12 billion in 2018, according to market analysis by research firm IBISWorld.
 The industry grew 1.3 percent annually between 2013 and 2018 with the rise in demand for adult braces considering one in five orthodontic patients is an adult, according to a report from Harvard Health Publishing.

-Katherine Hutt, a representative from the Better Business Bureau, told FOX Business that SmileDirectClub has done its part to answer customer complaints.
+Robyn Householder, CEO of the Better Business Bureau in Nashville where SmileDirectClub is based, told FOX Business that the company has done its part to answer customer complaints.
 “While BBB understands that some customers have not been happy with their experience, the company has answered every complaint filed with BBB, which is required of all Accredited Businesses,” she said.

 "Customer focus is our No. 1 priority," said Susan Greenspon Rammelt, chief legal officer and executive vice president of business affairs at SmileDirectClub.
 "We pride ourselves on enabling care to customers who can't afford the cost of orthodontists.
 When there are clinical concerns raised by any customer that has used our platform we seek to enable that customer to have their concerns addressed by their treating doctor."